This post may contain affiliate links. Please read our disclosure policy.

 Toasted baguette dipping into whipped brie with figs, pistachios, and honey drizzle.

-Brie Cake with Whipped Fig Jam Brie FAQ
+Brie Cake with Whipped Brie Fig Jam FAQ

 Can you make this brie appetizer ahead of time?